 - an aboriginal bark canoe

-- the SS Rosny, the eastern-shore ferry in the pre-Tasman Bridge days
+- the SS Rosny, the eastern-shore ferry pre-Tasman Bridge days

 You might want to take home a reminder of your visit to the Maritime Museum of Tasmania.
 That’s an option!
 You’ll pass a couple of smaller rooms as you complete your journey, one with maps and one with books.
 Those for sale include stories about the Sydney to Hobart Yacht Race and Jessica Watson‘s round-the-world adventure on Pink Lady.